Daggakraal: Post-apartheid

 In 1997, a piggery, grain and livestock farm was handed to the community as part of South Africa's land reform programme.
 As a result of infighting amongst the beneficiaries and misappropriation of funds, the bequests are now unproductive.
 A soccer stadium which began construction in 1991 was never completed due to embezzlement.

 A statue of Dr. Pixley Ka.
 Isaka Seme was erected and unveiled in the Daggakraal Number 02 front opposite Daggakraal Police Station and Ethembeni Primary School on 31 March 2012.
-After that Daggakraal has seen a growth in startup companies aimed creating more employment opportunities.